Greek Almond Cookies (Amygdalota)

 These greek butter cookies (kourabiedes) are a favorite of mine, but I’m limiting the amount of flour that I eat these days, so I love finding flourless recipes to try.

 I went to a Greek festival last September and experienced amydalota cookies.
-The cookies were crescent shaped, so I thought they were almond horns, which I also love (see my recipe here).
+The cookies were crescent shaped, so I thought they were almond horn cookies at first.

-While amygdalota cookies are similar to almond horns, they’re definitely different.
+While amygdalota cookies are similar to almond horn cookies, they’re definitely different.
 The biggest difference between the two is that the amygdalota cookies include almond flour, and almond horns are made with a combination of almond paste and almond flour.

 I did a lot of research to find an amygdalota cookies recipe because I had to learn how to make them.